 The rapid development of information and communication technology, the access to Internet and the creation of mobile applications via smartphones have led to the emergence of digital economy on which Benin Republic would like to rely to boost its development.
 As a sound investment sector, the digital economy is now recognized as a vehicle for growth, productivity and competitiveness of companies and countries.
 Globalization and new ways of sharing information that are increasingly sophisticated require new rules of transparency.

 Moreover, some Regional Organizations have published standards for the digital sector.
 On 27 June 2014, the African Union adopted a convention on cyber security and protection of personal data, which provides security rules to be followed for a trusted digital ecosystem in the Member States.
-Also, technology legislation emanating from Community bodies (Economic Organization of West African States, West African Monetary Union, and Organization for the Harmonization of Business Law in Africa) is directly enacted in the domestic law of the Member States.
+Also, technology legislation emanating from Community bodies (Economic Organization of West African States, West African Economic and Monetary Union, and Organization for the Harmonization of Business Law in Africa) is directly enacted in the domestic law of the Member States.

 In this background, the Bill No. 2017-20 has been passed into Digital Code Act of Benin Republic on Tuesday, June 13, 2017 by the National Assembly, and subsequently brought into conformity with the Constitution on Friday, January 05 2018, following the Constitutional Court decision No DCC 17-223 of 02 November 2017.
 The Act of Parliament received the assent of the Head of State on the 23rd April, 2018.